Glossary & FAQs

 Covert Applications

-Involves discreet operational environments where visibility, minimal disruption, and non intrusive deployment are critical.
+Involves a discreet operational environments where visibility, minimal disruption, and non intrusive deployment are critical.
 With its handheld design and non contact operation, BlindSite supports discreet evidence detection and documentation.

 CT